 I have had a few meltdowns for sure.
 The whole, why the hell did I decide to do this!?

-The UK, food-wise, is more expensive than in The Netherlands but it is mostly due to the exchange rate.
+The UK, food-wise, is more expensive than The Netherlands but it is mostly due to the exchange rate.
 I shop at Lidl, any other supermarket is definitely more expensive than the most expensive Dutch supermarket, Albert Heijn.

-The weather is slightly colder than Amsterdam but I feel like Amsterdam gets more rain.
+The weather is slightly colder than in Amsterdam but I feel like Amsterdam gets more rain.
 Although, the wind here is deadly.
 I was advised to sell my Dutch bike and not bring it with me here and I am glad I listened.
 Walking (or busing) is how everyone gets around in Edinburgh.
 There are two bus apps that are kind of rubbish but one allows you to buy tickets (Lothian Buses m-tickets) and for transport times (Transport for Edinburgh Bus and Tram).
 There is a minimum order amount for tickets though.
-If you choose to use a foreign debit card “tap” feature on the bus instead of a ticket through the app or cash, you will notice a 20 pound hold fee that gets reimbursed on your card a couple days later, so no need to panic like I did.
-Keep in mind, it is one ticket per bus journey, there is no “tickets are valid for X amount of time”.
+If you choose to use a foreign debit card “tap” feature on the bus instead of a ticket through the app or cash, you will notice a 20-pound hold fee that gets reimbursed on your card a couple days later, so no need to panic like I did.
+Keep in mind, it is one ticket per bus journey, there are no “tickets are valid for X amount of time”.
 You may be better off buying a day ticket if you have multiple buses on your journey.

 The COVID virus threw a massive wrench in my plans, although I still hadn’t found a job about looking for a month and a half.
 It hit the UK hard, shutting down the schools at least until September meant that I wouldn’t get a job in education so I ended up going to Canada to be with the fam and to save some money.
-Luckily, I could get some of my pre-paid Edinburgh rent back.
-I had to waste a month rent since my landlord required 1-month notice, so that was balls.
+Luckily, I could get some of my pre-paid rent back.
+I had to waste a month’s rent since my landlord required a 1-month notice, so that was balls.